material-components/material-components-ios/contributing/README.md

 ## iOS-specific Additions

-The iOS also abides by the following policy items.
+The iOS team also abides by the following policy items.

 ### Code Conventions